Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-1_2-12/dev/README.md

 For each release we need to go over the OSS compliance steps:

 1) Ensure the branch is tracked by Component Governance: https://dev.azure.com/azure-sdk/internal/_componentGovernance/106501?_a=components&typeId=6129920&alerts-view-option=active master branch is automatically tracked.
-For the feature/cosmos/spark30 branch you need to manually trigger the run.
+For the master branch you need to manually trigger the run.
 2) To add OSS components (or 3rd party source code) missed by CG, create a cgmanifest.json file.
 This typically happens if you manually copy code without adding maven dependency. howto https://docs.opensource.microsoft.com/tools/cg/cgmanifest.html.
 3) Check for "legal alerts" and "security alerts".
 If you do not see a "legal alert"